What is an armed forces tax refund?

-To start, you would need proof of identity such as a military ID, passport or driving license and proof of address such a bank statement or a utility bill.
-Tax refunds are available for all branches of the services, whether it is the Army, the Royal Navy (RN) or the Royal Air Force (RAF).
+To start, you would need proof of identity such as a military ID, passport, or driving license and proof of address such as a bank statement or a utility bill.
+Tax refunds are available for all branches of the services, whether it is the Army, the Royal Navy (RN), or the Royal Air Force (RAF).
 Even if you have left military service, you can still claim if you were active in the last four years.

 • P60 and P45s List of bases, including dates you were there

 • List of bases, including dates you were there receipts for mess dress